DeLaphante/FidelityTests/README.md

 - Playwright waits/retries until the overlay disappears and then passes

 This highlights how interaction abstraction and auto-waiting heuristics can mask transient UI defects.

+### Stale Element Re-Render Test

+Demonstrates how:
+- a background API update completely re-renders a results list
+- Selenium throws `StaleElementReferenceException`
+- Playwright re-queries the DOM using lazy locators and clicks the new element successfully

+This highlights how automatic locator healing can mask:
+- flickering UI bugs
+- unstable rendering behavior
+- interrupted user interaction flows
+- hidden DOM mutation problems

 ## Technologies